 This is where a student loan refinancing ladder comes into play.

 If these prepayments are very high, you’ll reach a point where you could refinance again to a shorter term at a similar monthly payment with a lower interest rate.
-This allows you to reduce your interest expense and pick up another cash back bonus if you use our referral links.
+This allows you to reduce your interest expense and pick up another cash back bonus if you use our referral links I linked to above.

 The benefit you got by starting out with a longer term was increased flexibility to pay less towards your loans if you need to because of a big life event.

-Dentists using student loan refinancing ladder to buy a practice
+Using the student loan refinancing ladder to buy a practice or a house

-Imagine you owe $200,000 and earn $150,000 per year as an associate dentist.
+Imagine you owe $400,000 and earn $300,000 per year.
 You’ve been out of school for three years, so you know that your REPAYE interest subsidy is over.
 You also know that you eventually need to pay back your loans in full because your debt to income ratio is well below 1.5 to 1.

-However, you know that you need to buy a dental practice to be able to earn enough money to rapidly pay down your debt.
-Having anything get in the way of the practice ownership goal would be counterproductive.
-You might only save 1% to 2% by refinancing, which in this case would be $2,000 to $4,000 per year, declining each year you pay down the principal.
+You might only save 1% to 2% by refinancing, which in this case would be $4,000 to $8,000 per year, declining each year you pay down the principal.

 Imagine if refinancing got in the way of buying a house or a dental practice.
 You’d be pretty upset.

 Your first inclination might be to choose the 5-year term since that one has the lowest interest rate.
-However, you’d be looking at a monthly payment of $3,638 assuming a 3.5% refinancing rate.
-That’s $43,660 per year or over a third of your take-home pay.
+However, you’d be looking at a monthly payment of $7,152 assuming a 2.8% refinancing rate.
+That's around a third of your pay.

-That kind of a cash flow commitment might hinder your chances of getting the best practice or mortgage financing.
+That kind of a cash flow commitment might restrict your options in life for the next few years.

 First rung of the refinancing ladder: A long-term loan

-Instead of the five-year, let’s assume you select a 20-year fixed rate through Laurel Road.
-Instead of a required payment of $3,638 a month, your payment would be $1,404 a month.
+Instead of the five-year, let’s assume you select a 20-year fixed rate at 4% through Laurel Road.
+Instead of a required payment of $7,152 a month, your payment would be $2,424 a month.

-As long as you have 5% to 10% of the practice purchase price in liquid assets, no banker is going to bat an eye at a student loan payment well below $2,000 a month.
+As long as you have 5% to 10% of the practice purchase price in liquid assets, no mortgage or practice loan banker is going to bat an eye at a student loan payment well below $3,000 a month.

 I’ve actually seen a borrower who refinanced to a 10-year rate only to have to contact the lender and refinance to a 15 year at a higher rate because his bank didn’t want to give him a mortgage.
 The percent of his income going to debt was above the 40% threshold that gives some banks concern.